nettempo/terraform-venv/README.md

 ## Version info
 * If no version is provided, then the most recent version of terraform will be used.
-* If only a major version number is provided, e.g. `terraform-venv 0.12`, then the most recent version in that major release will be used.
+* If only a major version number is provided, e.g. `terraform-venv 1`, then the most recent version in that major release will be used.
-* If a major.minor version number is provided, e.g. `terraform-venv 0.12.31`, then that specific version will be used.
+* If a major.minor version number is provided, e.g. `terraform-venv 0.12`, then that specific version will be used.
+* If a major.minor.release version number is provided, e.g. `terraform-venv 0.12.31`, then that specific release will be used.